Infinite randomness critical behavior of the contact process on networks with long-range connections: Scaling theory in an IRFP

 \section{Scaling theory in an IRFP}

 Here, following mainly Ref. \cite{hiv}, we shall briefly recapitulate the essentials of the scaling at an infinite randomness fixed-point, in a form adapted to finite-dimensional networks.

 As it is natural in strongly disordered systems \cite{im}, we define the control parameter in the form $\Delta_0\equiv \overline{\ln(\lambda/\mu)}$, where the over-bar denotes an average over the distribution of rates, whereas $\Delta\equiv \Delta_0-\Delta_0^*$ will denote the deviation from the critical value $\Delta_0^*$.
 As we will formulate the scaling theory for random networks, the usual linear size appearing in scaling relations will be replaced by the mean diameter $D$ of networks with $N$ nodes.
+The diameter of a network can be defined as the length $\ell$ of the longest shortest-path between any two nodes of the network, and, as can be gathered from Eq. (\ref{topdim}), its mean grows with $N$ as \be D(N)\sim N^{1/d_g}. \ee

 An appropriate order parameter of the transition is the probability $\rho$ that a randomly chosen node in the stationary state of the infinite system ($N\to\infty$) is active.
 In the active phase and close to the critical point it vanishes as \be \rho(\Delta)\sim\Delta^{\beta}, \ee defining the order parameter exponent $\beta$.
-Close to the transition, the spatial correlation length (measured in terms of the Euclidean distance $x$), $\xi_{\perp}$ diverges as \be \xi_{\perp}\sim |\Delta|^{-\nu_{\perp}}, \qquad \ee with the correlation length exponent $\nu_{\perp}$.
+Close to the transition, the spatial correlation length (measured in terms of the Euclidean distance $l$), $\xi_{\perp}$ diverges as \be \xi_{\perp}\sim |\Delta|^{-\nu_{\perp}}, \qquad \ee with the correlation length exponent $\nu_{\perp}$.
 The dynamics in an IRFP are strongly anisotropic; the time and length scales are, namely, related to each other as \be \ln\xi_{\parallel}\sim\xi_{\perp}^{\psi}, \ee where $\psi$ is the tunneling exponent and plays the role of a dynamical exponent.
-Note that the conventional dynamical exponent that is defined by an algebraic relationship rather than Eq. \ref{act} is formally infinite here.
+Note that the conventional dynamical exponent that is defined by an algebraic relationship rather than Eq. (\ref{act}) is formally infinite here.
 Based on the above, the order parameter for finite size $D$ and time $t$ is expected to have the scaling form when the length (measured in shortest-path distance $\ell$) is rescaled by a factor $b$ as: \be \rho(D,t,\Delta)=b^{-x}\tilde\rho(D/b,\ln t/b^{\psi},\Delta b^{1/\nu_{\perp}}), \ee where $x\equiv \beta/\nu_{\perp}$.